Quick links: help overview · quick reference · user manual toc · reference manual toc

 useful to see older output or copy text.

-to delete a word).
-When leaving the window Insert mode will be stopped.
-When
+Shift-CTRL-W to delete a word).
+When leaving the window Insert mode will be

 Any command that starts Insert mode, such as "a", "i", "A" and "I", will move